AryanBalaji/AryanBalaji/README.md

 # 👋 Hey there, Aryan here!

-👨‍💻 Data Analyst sharing about my journey and learnings in tech
+👨‍💻 Data Analyst sharing about my journey and learnings in the field of Data Analytics
 <br />
 👨‍🎓 Completed my Bachelor's of Technology
 <br />